mrc-ide/demogsurv/README.md

 By default, the function `calc_nqx` calculates U5MR by periods 0-4, 5-9,
 and 10-14 years before the survey.
-Before calculating mortality rates, create variables for whether a death occurred and the date of death, placed on average 0.5 months in the month the death occurred.
+Before calculating mortality rates, create a binary variable indicator whether a death occurred and a variable givine the date of death, placed 0.5 months in the month the death occurred.

 ``` r
 zzbr$death <- zzbr$b5 == "no"      # b5: child is alive ("yes" or "no")